DanielGarc/forgeio/README.md

 > An open-source, Rust-based SCADA & Machine Interface platform

-ForgeIO (also known as OpenForge) leverages Rust’s performance, safety, and concurrency to deliver a modern solution for industrial automation, including a comprehensive visual design environment and edge deployment capabilities.
+ForgeIO (also known as OpenForge) leverages Rust’s performance, safety, and concurrency to deliver a modern, high-performance solution for industrial automation.
+It's designed for demanding environments requiring scalability to millions of tags and robust data handling, featuring a comprehensive visual design environment and flexible edge deployment capabilities.

 ---